 One family friendly dinner that my family can rally together and enjoy is pulled pork.
 We make it a number of different ways, from smoked to slow cooker to oven roasted.
-But there’s just so many barbecue pulled pork sandwiches one can eat!
+But there’s just so many barbecue pork sandwiches one can eat!

 Pulled pork vs carnitas

 Another favorite way to enjoy pulled pork, or carnitas, is to make oven pulled pork.
 When the hubs is too busy to man the grill for 6 hours, this is the recipe I turn to for shredded pork goodness.
 It’s super easy and full of flavor.
-Any of these versions will make the perfect stuffing for these pulled pork tacos.
+Any of these versions will make the perfect stuffing for these tacos.